TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

     A real move and not a copy file from download folder to media folder and then delete file from download folder.

-### Hardlinks limitations
+### Hardlinks Limitations

 ??? question "**Hardlinks limitations** - [Click to show/hide]"

     - You **CAN'T** create hard links for directories :bangbang:
-    - You **CAN'T** cross file systems :bangbang:
+    - You **CAN'T**  hardlink across separate file systems, partitions, or mounts :bangbang:
-    - Some file systems are known not to support hard links, like exFAT.

-        (exFAT should be avoided in any way possible.)
+    - Some file systems, such as exFAT, are known not to support hard links and should be avoided (double-check if you are unsure!)

 ### What are the Starr Apps